augustovictor/java-dependency-injection/README.md

 To display an auto-configuration report from spring boot: Start the command line parameter `--debug`;

 To disable specific spring boot configuration classes pass the class name to he `exclude` parameter of `@EnableAutoConfiguration` annotations;

+## External properties

+A good example of this is a database credentials file;

+Create a `datasource.properties` in resources folder;